digitalocean/ovs/Documentation/intro/install/dpdk.rst

   "DPDK 17.11.0"

 At this point you can use ovs-vsctl to set up bridges and other Open vSwitch features.
-Seeing as we've configured the DPDK datapath, we will use DPDK-type ports.
+Seeing as we've configured DPDK support, we will use DPDK-type ports.
 For example, to create a userspace bridge named ``br0`` and add two ``dpdk`` ports to it, run::